jfmengels/blog/content/blog/configuring-eslint/index.md

 While that would work, I'd advise against it because it makes the configuration less consistent, and would add more baggage to the tool that could one day prove to be problematic.

-**Consistency is a form of TODO???.**

 Instead, have `ESLint` report a nice and detailed configuration error when one element does not look like a rule, and everyone will be better off.
 Otherwise I'm sure some people would be inclined to create `ESLint` rules to make the `ESLint` configuration fit their preferences.

 ---

 How would plugins work?
 Plugins are essentially (well, mostly) packages that export rules and sometimes pre-defined configurations.
-So if we took the plugin for React, using the rules could look like:
+So if we took the plugin for React, using its rules could look like:

 ```js
 import * as react from "eslint-plugin-react";